-Currently, there is no provision to address the cancellation of e-way bills through the cancellation of e-invoice.
-In the case of false invoices, the same errors will flow in e-way bills as well.
+Currently, there is no provision to address the cancellation of e-way bills through the cancellation of e-invoices.
+In the case of incorrect invoices, the same errors will flow in e-way bills as well.
 Recently, the NIC clarified that the e-way bills must be cancelled first followed by the IRN.
 An e-way bill cannot be generated for cancelled IRN.

 The objective behind the integration of the e-invoicing system with the e-way bill system is to make the entire process easy and automated.
 Along with this, the government has also linked e-way bills to the GST return filing.
 The e-way bill generation will be blocked for the taxpayers who have two or more consecutive GST returns pending to be filed.
 These integrations will have the following benefits for the businesses:

-It will also benefit the government in ensuring a reduced tax evasion.
+It will also benefit the government in ensuring reduced tax evasion.

-Yes, regular e-way bill generation will continue along with an additional facility of generating e-way bills with IRN.
+Yes, regular e-way bill generation will continue along with an additional facility for generating e-way bills with IRN.

 It can be done with the help of API, which will be released shortly.